-- Use the consumer's income shown on the specification. - You can include the benefit income for as long as the benefit lasts. - Income from Fully Disabled Persons Income Scheme (IVA), the Invalidity Insurance Act (WAO) and the Invalidity Insurance (Self-Employed Persons) Act (WAZ) benefit can be included for the full term of the loan. - Some of the benefit might not be certain.
+- Use the consumer's income shown on the specification. - You can include the benefit income for as long as the benefit lasts. - Benefit under the Invalidity Insurance Act (WAO-uitkering) and benefit under the Invalidity Insurance (Self-Employed Persons) Act (WAZ-uitkering) benefit income can be included for the full term of the loan. - Some of the benefit might not be certain.
 For example, it depends on a re-examination or another benefit.
-In that case you can only include the portion that is certain. - Benefit under the Disablement Assistance Act for Handicapped Young Persons (Wajong) can be included in the qualifying income as follows: - If the consumer has no possibility of participating in the labour force, take 75% of the statutory minimum wage. - If the consumer does have the possibility of participating in the labour force, take 70% of the statutory minimum wage. - If the UWV says that the consumer can retain some income from work, you can include this but only if it is permanent income. - If the consumer's benefit is increased, you can use the higher income, but only in the situations below: - The allocation decision shows the starting date and the amount of the benefit, and
+In that case you can only include the portion that is certain. - Benefit under the Disablement Assistance Act for Handicapped Young Persons (Wajong-uitkering) can be included in the qualifying income as follows: - If the consumer has no possibility of participating in the labour force, take 75% of the statutory minimum wage. - If the consumer does have the possibility of participating in the labour force, take 70% of the statutory minimum wage. - If the UWV says that the consumer can retain some income from work, you can include this but only if it is permanent income. - If the consumer's benefit is increased, you can use the higher income, but only in the situations below: - The allocation decision shows the starting date and the amount of the benefit, and - The benefit is to increase within 6 months of the date of the binding offer.

-C.7.12 AOW ALLOCATION DECISION, PENSION STATEMENT AND ANNUITY POLICY
+C.7.11 AOW ALLOCATION DECISION, PENSION STATEMENT AND ANNUITY POLICY

-You are permitted to use the allocation decision for the state pension (AOW) together with an AOW specification to calculate the qualifying income.
-If the consumer has a pension or annuity product, use the pension statement or annuity policy to calculate the qualifying income.
+You are permitted to use the allocation decision for the state pension (het AOW-toekenningsbesluit) together with an AOW specification (AOW-specificatie) to calculate the qualifying income.
+If the consumer has a pension or life annuity product (lijfrente), use the pension statement or annuity policy to calculate the qualifying income.
 You can do this in the following situations: